RubenSab/Z16-ISA-emulator/README.md

 16. use Console device to input a base 16 number to the register.

 #### Overwrites
-42. use RandomNumberGenerator to overwrite the register to a random number in the interval with bounds 0 (included) and register content (included) as a signed integer.
+42. use RandomNumberGenerator to set the register to a random 16 bit (signed) number.

 # Zedecim Assembly syntax